tkellehe/boostc/README.md

 }
 ```

-## Changing Templates
+## Changing Allocators

-The basic implementation works by taking the default template if the first parameter does not syntactically appear as a template.
+The basic implementation works by taking the default traits if the first parameter does not syntactically appear as a container trait.
-A template is basically a tuple of symbols that follows a particular pattern.
+A container trait is basically a tuple of symbols that follows a particular pattern that makes it look like a boostc container.
-The default layout of this pattern can be generated using the template vector macro.
+The default layout of this pattern can be generated using the trait vector macro.
 Then you can do things like changing the default allocator.

 ```c